yvesdeboeck66/Masterproef-Yves-De-Boeck/README.md

 * CAFFE for Deep Image Harmonization
 * Matlab to make use of the RealismCNN evaluation technique.

-All tests were run on Ubuntu18.03 using a AMD Ryzen Threadripper 3970X 32-Core Processor and NVIDIA TITAN Xp GPU.
+All rendering and harmonization was performed on Ubuntu18.03 using a AMD Ryzen Threadripper 3970X 32-Core Processor and NVIDIA TITAN Xp GPU.
+All evaluation using the object detection systems was performed on the same system.
+However, RealismCNN was run on windows 10 with a Intel Core i7-7500U CPU.

 ## Run app
 Follow the following steps to run the app: